 Air Mauritius is set on improving its passenger flight experience as it takes delivery of its first Airbus A350-900 XWB.
 One of the latest aircraft to come out of the French manufacturer’s factory based in Toulouse, France.
 Besides upgrading its current fleet, Air Mauritius also happens to be the first airline in the Indian Ocean to operate the A350-900 XWB.

 The first A350 of Air Mauritius bears its name to one of the most iconic mountains of the island, ‘Le Morne Brabant‘.
 A mountain with a strong connection to slavery and listed as a UNESCO World Heritage Site.
 The mountain sits on the southern west tip of Mauritius and offers breathtaking views to people who hike to its summit.

 Farewell Good Old A340

 Air Mauritius aims to have the A350 slowly replace its ageing A340-300 fleet, the airline’s long serving flagship workhorse.
-The latter, acquired in 1994, was also the first to be operated in the Indian Ocean by the airline.
-The newly acquired A350 promises to deliver better cabin experience and save more fuel than the current A340.
+The latter, acquired in 1994, was also the first of its type to be operated in the Indian Ocean by the airline.
+The newly acquired A350 promises to deliver better cabin experiences and save more fuel than its predecessor in the fleet, the A340.

 What To Look Forward To?

-The new aircraft will be mostly serving on long haul routes of Air Mauritius in a two class configuration.
+The new aircraft will mostly fly long haul routes in a two class configuration.
 Business class with 28 seats and Economy class with 298 seats.
-Passengers get to enjoy the latest in-flight entertainment as well as Wi-Fi connectivity while relaxing in wider and comfier seats throughout both classes.
+Passengers will enjoy the latest in-flight entertainment systems as well as Wi-Fi connectivity while relaxing in wider and comfier seats throughout both classes.